Bachelor of Arts in Psychology

 Psychology at CCU

-The emphasis in the Psychology program is to equip our students to think critically about current psychological theories, principles, and research through the lens of foundational Christian beliefs and how to live out their faith within the discipline of Psychology.
+The emphasis of the Psychology program is to equip our students to think critically about current psychological theories, principles, and research through the lens of foundational Christian beliefs and how to live out their faith within the discipline of Psychology.

 - Humans are broken and in need of redemption.